NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    This only works for RDHPCS Users with a NOAA-issued CAC.

 RDHPCS Account Management collects CAC-related information from each user in AIM.
-AIM can automatically detects and updates CAC-related information to your AIM record.
-To allow this, you must log into `AIM`_ using your CAC.
+AIM automatically detects and updates CAC-related information to your AIM record.
+To allow this, you must log into AIM using your CAC.

 When you enter AIM the message, Updated CAC detected.
 Information Updated, will appear at the top of the screen if your CAC needs to be